alexan0218/AforAwful/Convergence_of_Iterative_Method/readme.txt

 Introduction for Math 2605 project part two:

-Written by : An Jihai
+Written by : An Jihai , Alan Jiang

 This part if written in Java and can be run from command lines.